chinapedia/wikipedia.abstract.en/Page/Mad_(magazine).md

 History

-Madhk1.jpg's cover for _Mad_ #1 (Oct–Nov 1952)]] Mad24.JPG _Mad_ began as a comic book published by EC, debuting in August 1952 (cover date October–November), and located in lower Manhattan at 225 Lafayette Street.
+'s cover for _Mad_ #1 (Oct–Nov 1952)]] _Mad_ began as a comic book published by EC, debuting in August 1952 (cover date October–November), and located in lower Manhattan at 225 Lafayette Street.
 In the early 1960s, the _Mad_ office moved to 485 Madison Avenue, a location identified in the magazine as "485 MADison Avenue".

 The first issue was written almost entirely by Harvey Kurtzman, and featured illustrations by Kurtzman, along with Wally Wood, Will Elder, Jack Davis, and John Severin.
 Wood, Elder, and Davis were the three main illustrators throughout the 23-issue run of the comic book.